MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 # Microsoft Teams 2.1 Public Preview

+Microsoft Teams (preview) is the new version of Microsoft Teams desktop client and currently available for Windows non-EDU desktop users only.

+>[!Note]
+>Teams (preview) is currently not available for EDU, VDI, PSTN enabled, Government cloud (DoD, GCC, GCC high), Mac, Web, Consumer, and any desktop running Windows 10 version 10.0.19041 or earlier.

 ## Manage new Teams rollout via Teams Policy

 As an admin, you can manage which users in your organizations see or do not see the ***Try Teams (preview)*** toggle to use the Microsoft Teams (preview) client.

->[!Important]
->Note: Microsoft Teams (preview) is the new version of Microsoft Teams desktop client and currently available for Windows non-EDU desktop users only.
->
->Teams (preview) is currently not available for EDU, VDI, PSTN enabled, Government cloud (DoD, GCC, GCC high), Mac, Web, Consumer, and any desktop running Windows 10 version 10.0.19041 or earlier.
->
->Admins can use the policy to override and enable the toggle for PSTN users only.

 This can be controlled on a per-user basis and Teams’ admin setting **UseNewTeamsClient** under "TeamsUpdateManagement" policy can be used to control availability of the toggle for users in your organization.